mriffle/nf-skyline-dia-ms/docs/source/how_to_run.rst

     **GUI Editor in your Operating System:**

         *MacOS or Linux*: You can directly edit ``~/my-nextflow-run/pipeline.config`` using your favorite GUI editor.

         *Windows*: The file is a little tricky to find.
 In your file open dialogue, type in ``\\wsl$\`` and hit enter.
         This should reveal a ``Ubuntu-22.04`` directory (or something close to it).
 Go into that and double click on ``home``, then double click on your username, then ``my-nextflow-run``.
 The ``pipeline.config`` file should be present and you can edit it like a normal file.

     .. important::

-        For a complete desciption of all parameters see :doc:`workflow_parameters`.
+        For a complete description of all parameters see :doc:`workflow_parameters`.